 In recent years, when rising juniors began selection the following options were available: Apartments, Suites on the Quad, Dogwood, Magnolia and Luter, along with Single and Double rooms in a variety of locations.
 When rising sophomores began selection, the following options were available: Suites on the Quad and Luter as well as Double rooms in a variety of locations.

 Start with two double rooms and think about building up from there.
 Create a list of additional people that can join your block.
-Add someone and create a 5-person block.
-If there are no 5-person blocks available, add another person and create a 6-person block, etc. You could also divide up into two doubles if there are no larger blocks available.
+Add someone and create a five-person block.
+If there are no five-person blocks available, add another person and create a six-person block, etc. You could also divide up into two doubles if there are no larger blocks available.

 No, you must have the exact number of people to fill a block or room.